wix-incubator/site-recorder/README.md

 And of course PROJECT_NAME itself is open source with a [public repository][https://github.com/wix-incubator/puppeteer-compare] on GitHub.

+### Using of artifacts

+Simple performance metrics are extracted by default, to analyze in depth you can upload generated trace.json to [Chrome Trace Viewer](chrome://tracing/).

 ### Installation

 PROJECT_NAME requires [Node.js](https://nodejs.org/) v8+ to run.